section-engineering-education/engineering-education/content/articles/extract-text-from-images-using-pytesseract/index.md

 In this case, you will provide the image name and the file name.
 When the command is executed, a `.txt` file will be created and saved in the same folder.

 This confirms that the tesseract library is successfully installed.
-Now, we may proceed to implement the same using a Python script.
+We may now proceed to implement the same using a Python script.

 ### Adding the project dependencies
 We need to install a few dependent libraries to help us get started with the Python script.